 SITREP Sunday 6 Dec 2015

 Pavel is going to focus on Mounted Ops.
 I will focus on Sequential Tasking.
 I have yet to confirm with Dan but I am hoping he will assist me with the active graphics we need to support the sequential tasking.
 There are a swag of other features that are all worthy but I am being bloody minded here and limiting the focus to those required to model east front operations.
-If perchance we knock over these two tasks before our deadline, then we will put our heads together and see what other features we can squeeze in.

 Nice.
 The missing dismount option kept me from getting those modules, as the lack of such option AND the fact, that wheeled/armored units can't cross certain types of terrain anymore (since COTA), pose a level of historical inaccuracy that's killing the fun for me.
 It also restricts the user to certain strategies or play styles, as the tactical movement is hindered by unpassable terrain and confined routes on quite a few maps.